-Luxurious, distinctive European and American bed and table linens – antique, vintage, or modern – require great care in hand cleaning and hand finishing.
+Luxurious, distinctive European and American bed and table linens – antique, vintage, or modern – are costly and can be easily ruined.
+Accordingly, they require great care in cleaning and hand finishing — skills that the average dry cleaner is unlikely to possess.

 RAVE French Laundry LinenCARE is the fine bed and table linens division of RAVE FabriCARE, a fabricare specialist based in Scottsdale, Arizona.

-By the likes of Anichini, Bonjour, Cotti Maryanne, Dia, Frette, Gish, Kreiss, SDH/ Legna, Sferra Bros, Signoria, St. Geneve and Delorme.
-Even those with appliques, crocheting, cutwork, embroidery, hem stitching and scalloped edges.
+By the likes of Anichini, Bonjour, Cotti Maryanne, Dia, Frette, Gish, Kreiss, Leron, Matouk, SDH/Legna, Sferra Bros, Signoria, St. Geneve and Yves Delorme.
+Especially those with appliques, crocheting, cutwork, embroidery, hem stitching, lace inlay, quilting, scalloped edges and other unusual nuances.

 Now residents of the USA and Canada who are looking for extraordinary care for fine bed and table linens no longer have to send their fine bed and table linens to your local “bang and hang” dry cleaner and laundry.